Virginia’s path to a zero-carbon future

 SELC is fighting for clean energy equity in Virginia

-Cutting carbon is already creating a more equitable playing field for all Virginians.
-Virginia’s participation in RGGI isn’t only improving public health by reducing air pollution; thanks to the requirement that utilities pay for each ton of carbon dioxide they emit when they burn fossil fuels, participation in RGGI is bringing in hundreds of millions of dollars for the Virginians most vulnerable to climate change.
-About half of the proceeds are devoted to communities in danger of flooding — not just on the coasts, but along Virginia’s rivers and on its Main Streets.
-The other half is funding upgrades to inefficient housing to cut low-income families’ energy bills, as well as to fund new energy-efficient affordable housing.
-From the coasts to the coalfields, investments like these are making a measurable difference for Virginians who have historically borne the brunt of climate change.
-With fossil-fuel plants disproportionately concentrated in low-income and communities of color, cutting carbon is an urgent matter of environmental justice.
+About half of the proceeds were devoted to communities in danger of flooding — not just on the coasts, but along Virginia’s rivers and on Main Streets through the Commonwealth.
+The other half funded upgrades to inefficient housing to cut low-income families’ energy bills, as well as to fund new energy-efficient affordable housing.
+From the coasts to the coalfields, investments like these already made a measurable difference for Virginians who have historically borne the brunt of climate change.
+And with fossil-fuel plants disproportionately concentrated in low-income and communities of color, cutting carbon also is an urgent matter of environmental justice.